 In my opinion, Chesterman and Cox Bay are the best beaches in all of Tofino, but they are also the busiest.
 The unique shape where the two come together at Frank Island is incredible and provides the most interesting compositions for photography.
 It also happens to be the softest sand in all of Canada!

 The heart and soul of the Pacific Rim is Tofino!
-This city has become perhaps too popular for its own good or capacity, at least during the summer.
+There are so many things to do in Tofino and this city has become perhaps too popular for its own good or capacity, at least during the summer.
 While the beaches make it a coveted surf and vacation destination, what amazed me most was the Clayoquot Sounds that the city is nestled into.

 To truly appreciate these remarkable works of nature, you have to get airborne!
 I don’t often recommend tours of any kind, but if finances allow, you should definitely consider doing a flight with any of the local companies.